SebastianMuskalla/enUSplusdeDEBilingualDictionary/README.md

 ### Thunderbird: Manual installation

-* Click the latest release in the sidebar, then download the archive `thunderbird_enus_plus_dede_bilingual_dictionary-1.zip`.
+* On this page, click the latest release in the sidebar, then download the archive `thunderbird_enus_plus_dede_bilingual_dictionary-1.zip`.
 * Extract the file `thunderbird_enus_plus_dede_bilingual_dictionary-1.xpi` contained in this archive to some location on your computer.
-* In Thunderbird, open the menu "Tools" and select on "Add-ons and Themes".
+* In Thunderbird, open the hamburger menu and select on "Add-ons and Themes".
   The Add-on manager will open.
 * Select "Dictionaries" in the sidebar.
 * Click the cog icon on the top right and select "Install Add-on from File".